Neamar/document-highlighter/README.md

 > **The index analysis** module acts as a configurable registry of Analyzers that can be used in order to both break indexed (analyzed) fields when a document is indexed and process query **strings**.
 It maps to the Lucene Analyzer.

+#### Stopwords
+Document highlighter handle stopwords and punctuation according to the language specified.
+For instance, the following text:

+> Install this library, and start using it.

+When highlighted for the query "install library" will become:

+> **Install this library**, and start using it.

+### HTML
 This also works for HTML documents, e.g. :

 > This document contains _italics_ and stuff.

 When highlighted for the query `it contains some italic empty` will become:
 > This document **contains _italics_** and stuff.

+Document highlighter maintain original markup and add wrapping tags as needed.

 ## Usage
 ### Highlight text documents